Section 179:

 When you file your taxes, you can deduct your equipment costs from your profits.
 Talk to your tax advisor about the facts and benefits which include…

-You can find the most recently published rules for the Section 179 deduction on page 15 IRS Publication 946
+You can find the most recently published rules for the Section 179 deduction in IRS Publication 946.

 As with any tax rules, you should consult with your CPA or Tax Advisor to determine applicability to your specific equipment purchase and business situation.